weygoldt/TeeGrid/8channel-logger/usage.md

 ## Logging

+1. *Format the SD card.*
+2. Copy your teegrid.cfg file onto the SD card.
+3. Insert the SD card into the Teensy.
-Connect the Teensy to a battery and let it record the data.
+4. Connect the Teensy to a battery and let it record the data.

+The SD card needs to be *reformatted after every usage* of the logger.
+The logger runs until the battery is drained and therefore cannot properly close the last files.
+This leaves the file system in a corrupted state, which apparently results in very long delays when writing to the SD card again.

+You may use the sketch provided by the SdFat library for formatting the SD card directly on the Teensy: In the Arduino IDE menu select File - Examples, browse to the last section ("Examples from custom libraries"), select "SdFat" and then "SdFormatter".
+Upload the script on Teensy and open the serial monitor.
+Follow the instructions.

 ### LED